mrtnbroder/react-styled-system-icons/README.md

 }
 ```

-[View the documentation](https://react-icons.netlify.com) for further usage examples and how to use icons from other packages. *NOTE*: each Icon package has it's own subfolder under `react-icons` you import from.
+[View the documentation](https://react-styled-system-icons.netlify.com) for further usage examples and how to use icons from other packages. *NOTE*: each Icon package has it's own subfolder under `react-styled-system-icons` you import from.

-For example, to use an icon from **Material Design**, your import would be: `import { ICON_NAME } from 'react-icons/md';`
+For example, to use an icon from **Material Design**, your import would be: `import { ICON_NAME } from 'react-styled-system-icons/md';`

 ## Icons